-Direct energy, which represents about 8 % of the Group's total energy, is mainly steam generated by the boiler facility adjacent to Orion's manufacturing facilities in Espoo, which uses heavy fuel oil.
+Direct energy, which represents about 8% of the Group's total energy, is mainly steam generated by the boiler facility at Orion's Espoo site, which uses heavy fuel oil.
 The much smaller pharmaceutical plant in Kuopio has its own steam boiler which uses light fuel oil.